| The following is the complete

 if surgery was performed, however, the risk of sudden death was significantly

 higher in ferrets older than 4-5 years.
+Chemical treatments were reported to partially

 or completely return the ferret to working order, with partial or